gauravuq/fetch-api/README.md

 * Java 13

 ### Assumptions under which the console has been developed:
-1) Pets are segregated into Categories and each category can be sorted in Ascending or Descending order of Names
+1) Pets are segregated into Categories and each category can be sorted in Ascending or Descending order of Name of the pets
    * When the console api prints its result , it is of the format : ```[category id]::[{Pet1},{Pet2}]```
 2) Some pets don't have any categories associate with them in the pet store source api.
 They are programmatically assigned to a category with ID: ```-9223372036854775808```
 3) This api can fetch SOLD or PENDING or AVAILABLE Pets from the pet store source api.